INFLECTRA- infliximab-dyyb injection, powder, lyophilized, for solution

-Of patients on corticosteroids at baseline, greater proportions of patients in groups treated with infliximab were in clinical remission and able to discontinue corticosteroids at Week 30 compared with the patients in the placebo treatment groups (22% in infliximab treatment groups vs. 10% in placebo group in Study UC I; 23% in infliximab treatment groups vs. 3% in placebo group in Study UC II).
+Of patients on corticosteroids at baseline, greater proportions of adult patients in groups treated with infliximab were in clinical remission and able to discontinue corticosteroids at Week 30 compared with the patients in the placebo treatment groups (22% in infliximab treatment groups vs. 10% in placebo group in Study UC I; 23% in infliximab treatment groups vs. 3% in placebo group in Study UC II).
 In Study UC I, this effect was maintained through Week 54 (21% in infliximab treatment groups vs. 9% in placebo group).
 The infliximab-associated response was generally similar in the 5 mg/kg and 10 mg/kg dose groups.

 |Study UC I||Study UC II|

 |Placebo||5 mg/kg Infliximab||10 mg/kg Infliximab||Placebo||5 mg/kg Infliximab||10 mg/kg Infliximab|